oslokommune/okctl/userdocs/src/getting-started/create-cluster.md

 to have okctl generate a cluster based on the declaration.

 That's it.
-Sit back and enjoy or go do something else while `okctl` does its thing.
+Sit back and enjoy or go do something else while `okctl` does its thing (can take up to an hour).

 ## Authentication methods